-Security Vulnerabilities: A Closer look at a Cyber Criminal’s Window to your System
+Security Vulnerabilities: A Closer Look at a Criminal’s View of your Business Systems

 You may be hearing more and more these days of new security vulnerabilities being discovered in the news and may be wondering what exactly it may imply?
 Simply, a vulnerability represents the ideal opportunity for cyber criminals to infiltrate your system to compromise your data or to perform data theft.